hoxi/git-scope-pro-tests/README.md

 18. Restart IntelliJ again
 19. **Expected**: New order is persisted

-**Alternative**: If using drag-and-drop instead of context menu:

-- Verify tabs can be dragged to reorder
-- Verify order persists across restarts

-**Success**: Tab order can be customized and persists through IDE restarts
+**Success**: Tab order can be customized using right-click context menu and persists through IDE restarts

-### Test 25: "Select In" Dialog Integration
+### Test 23: "Select In" Dialog Integration

 **Objective**: Test project panel filter and "Select In" dialog integration